Home

-Multi-State National Monuments
+National Monuments - Multi-State

 Dinosaur National Monument (Colorado, Utah)

 6/1/1995 Out to Dinosaur National Monument [UT] for a tram shuttle ride out to the quarry.
-Fascinating place - a building constructed over a huge wall containing many hundreds of fossil dinosaur bones (all parts) that had been partially excavated.
+Fascinating place - a building

 The park sign